 The Care & Keeping of You: The Body Book for Girls by Valerie Lee Schaefer; Demco Media, 1998.
 This “American Girl” book has information to help teach girls about growing up, having their periods, and changes to their bodies.
 Included is a discussion about using tampons and pads, choosing a bra, shaving, etc. There is a discussion of sleep issues and advice from other girls on pimples, exercising, and eating disorders.

 Girls Growing up on the Autism Spectrum: What Parents and Professionals Should Know About the Pre-Teen and Teenage Years by Shana Nichols; Jessica Kingsley Publishers Ltd., 2008.
-This book addresses the concerns commonly faced by girls with ASD and their parents, from periods and puberty to worries over friendships and “fitting in.”
+This book addresses the concerns commonly faced by girls on the autism spectrum and their parents, from periods and puberty to worries over friendships and “fitting in.”
 Also covered are issues of cognition, communication, behavior, sensory sensitivities, and social difficulties.

 Personal Hygiene?
 What’s that Got to Do with Me? by Pat Crissey; Jessica Kingsley Publishers Ltd., 2005.
-This book was developed for individuals with ASD and other learning and developmental disabilities to help them understand how others perceive their appearance and the social implications of neglecting personal hygiene.
+This book was developed for individuals on the autism spectrum and/or with other learning and developmental disabilities to help them understand how others perceive their appearance and the social implications of neglecting personal hygiene.
 There are quizzes and hands-on activities to demonstrate why and how to perform various hygiene tasks.